rlangc/Weather-App-in-Python/README.md

 <h2>Key Features</h2>

-    Real-Time Weather Data:
+<h4>Real-Time Weather Data:</h4>

-    Fetches current weather details such as temperature, humidity, wind speed, and a brief description of the weather conditions.
+- Fetches current weather details such as temperature, humidity, wind speed, and a brief description of the weather conditions.

-    API Integration:
+<h4>API Integration:</h4>

-    Utilizes the OpenWeatherMap API to obtain up-to-date weather information.
+- Utilizes the OpenWeatherMap API to obtain up-to-date weather information.

-    User-Friendly Interface:
+<h4>User-Friendly Interface:</h4>

-    Offers a simple CLI where users can input a city name to retrieve weather information.
+- Offers a simple CLI where users can input a city name to retrieve weather information.

-    Error Handling:
+<h4>Error Handling:</h4>

-    Incorporates robust error checking to handle scenarios such as invalid city names, network errors, or issues with the API key.
+- Incorporates robust error checking to handle scenarios such as invalid city names, network errors, or issues with the API key.

-    Modular Code Structure:
+<h4>Modular Code Structure:</h4>

-    The code is organized into functions for fetching and displaying weather data, which makes it easy to maintain and extend.
+- The code is organized into functions for fetching and displaying weather data, which makes it easy to maintain and extend.

 <h2>Technologies Used</h2>

-    Python:
-    Core language used to build the application.
+- Python

-    Requests Library:
+- Requests Library:
-    Facilitates HTTP requests to communicate with the OpenWeatherMap API.
+    - Facilitates HTTP requests to communicate with the OpenWeatherMap API.

-    JSON:
+- JSON:
-    Parses the API response to extract and display weather details.
+    - Parses the API response to extract and display weather details.

-    APIs:
+- APIs:
-    Integration with the OpenWeatherMap API for real-time data.
+    - Integration with the OpenWeatherMap API for real-time data.

 <h2>How to Use the Weather App</h2>